askehill/ha_met_eireann/README.md

 ## Tide sensors

-When `tide_port` is set, four additional sensors are created (refreshed every 5 minutes using local harmonic computation — no network request):
+When `tide_port` is set, the following sensors are created (refreshed every 5 minutes using local harmonic computation — no network request):

 | Sensor | State | Unit | Key attributes |